 Access to the capital markets is crucial for all developing companies and many junior resource companies in the exploration phase continue to face challenges in accessing the capital markets.
-There has been a five-year bear market in the mining sector as equity issuances have trended lower with declining prices and limited institutional interest in investment in the sector.
-The Company continues to seek financing for the construction of Phase I, however there can be no assurance that the Company will be able to secure such financing given prevailing depressed potash prices and difficult capital markets.
+The Company continues to seek financing for the construction of Phase I. While recently there has been renewed interest in the potash sector given the current geopolitical issues and increased potash prices, there can be no assurance that the Company will be able to secure such financing.
 See "Risk Factors".